Tyler-Culp/cse15l-lab-reports/lab-report-1-week- 2.md

 * Step 4: Moving files with scp

-Now that we have connected to the remote system we can move files from our personal computer over to it using the `scp` command.
+Now that I had connected to the remote system I was able to move files from my personal computer over to the remote one using the `scp` command.
 By typing

 `scp [File Name] cs15lsp22zz@ieng6.ucsd.edu:~/`

 you can copy the file into a directory on the remote system.
 This file can be accessed from the remote system once you sign into it.
 An example of this can be seen with the WhereAmI java file in the screenshot below.

 ![](Lab1SS_4.png)

+* Step 5: Setting an SSH Key

+Connecting to ssh and using scp can start to become a pain with having to enter your password everytime.
+To get around this I created a SSH Key that would allow me to bypass the required password everytime.